 With the growth of the global supply chain, warehouses are constantly under pressure for better, faster, more efficient performance.
 As this pressure grows, the role of lean warehouse management becomes increasingly relevant.

-However, since lean is relatively new to the warehousing industry, not many of us may be acquainted with it yet.
-So, here's what it is and why your warehouse needs to be lean too.
+However, since lean is relatively new to the warehousing industry, many of us may not be acquainted with it yet.
+So, here's what it is and why your warehouse needs to be lean, too.

 What is Lean?

 The lean way of thinking was developed by Toyota for automotive manufacturing.
-It aims to eliminate any activity or procedure that uses the resources but does not add value in return.
+It aims to eliminate any activity or procedure that uses resources but does not add value in return.

 It is a systematic method to minimize wastage (“Muda”) without compromising productivity.
 It also aims at eliminating wastage created because of overburden (“Muri”) as well as because of inconsistency in workload (“Mura”).